VIVEKCHOWDARI10/Hotstar-Project/README.md

 manage jenkins -> credentials -> select username and password -> username = dockerhub username -> password =  token -> ID ( docker )

-for token ,go to docker hub -> profile -> personal access tokens -> permisiions = read and write to pull  and push images -> generate
+for token ,go to docker hub -> profile -> personal access tokens -> permisiions = read and write to pull  and push images -> generate token -> go and add it in jenkins with username and password

 NOTE :

 docker no longer accept normal passwords,  only tokens

+**** most important note *** : Dont add tools for docker , only the token is required because system architecture may different from docker tool , so DO NOT configure Docker tool installation in Jenkins.
+Use system Docker directly.

 ``` bash
 stage("Docker Build & Push"){